JoseOyervides/NLP-Master-s-Final-Project/README.md

-# NLP-y-visualización-de-Tweets-sobre-desastres
+# NLP-and-Visualization-of-Disaster-Tweets
-Monitoreo y clasificación de tweets sobre desastres naturales utilizando modelos BERT y procesamiento de lenguaje natural (NLP).
+Monitoring and classification of tweets about natural disasters using BERT models and natural language processing (NLP).